 She moved closer and put her head on his chest, her ear to his heart.
 “Here.” she said, “now I can listen to my lullaby.
 Don’t disturb me now, I will now go to sleep.”

 At times though, his insecurities and jealousies got better of him.
 It seemed like her fault – though he didn’t know how.
 Her very existence was like an unbearable tease.
 And sometimes, he would feel incapable of being teased like that.
-And he would plead vaguely to “Please stop that”.
+Sometimes, no longer able to bear it, he would plead vaguely to “Please stop that”.
 And she would ask smilingly “Stop What?”.
 And he would fell silent in frustration.

-On one such day he felt that he has had too much – and started arguing with her, “Why do you this?
+On one such day, he felt that he had had too much – and started arguing with her, “Why do you this?
 Why can’t you stop?
 Why must you torture me like this?”

 She was still as innocent of her perceived fault “But what I have done.”